TeamWisp/TeamWisp.github.io/_common/code_standards.markdown

 Exceptions cannot be ignored.
 Return values, such as using `boost::optional`, can be ignored and if not checked can cause crashes or memory errors.
 An exception, on the other hand, can be caught and handled.
 Potentially all the way up the highest level of the application with a log and automatic restart of the application.

 Stroustrup, the original designer of C++, [makes this point](http://www.stroustrup.com/bs_faq2.html#exceptions-why) much better than I ever could.

+***However do not be discouraged from using std::optional***.
+In situations it can be very helpfull.
+But never use it when a error occurs that is not expected to occur.

 ### Avoid raw memory access